mampez/pySpaceshipGame/README.md

 # pySpaceshipGame

+SpaceshipPixel game!

-spaceship game make it with pygame
+Created with pygame and python

+Mencho@2017